By AJ Huynh

 - Setting clear expectations for classroom behavior

 Structured routines help reduce confusion and improve attention during lessons.
+Predictability can also reduce anxiety and frustration, which often makes focus harder.

 Break Assignments Into Smaller Tasks